t-mullen/simple-signal/README.md

 ```

 ## Usage
-Let's create a system where each peer connects to the peer that connected before it.
+Let's connect each peer to the peer that connected previously.
 The server uses an existing **socket.io** instance.
 ```javascript
 var signalServer = require('simple-signal-server')(io)